Depression Counselling – 01227 290 098

 C = How I feel and behave as a result of my belief about what has just happened

-In this second model there are two types of Belief; Inferences which are ‘if’, then propositions which could be ‘true’ or ‘false’, and Evaluations, which are good-bad judgements.
+In this second model there are two types of Belief; Inferences which are ‘if’, then propositions which could be ‘true’ or ‘false’, and Evaluations, which are good-bad judgments.
 Ellis asserts that it is only certain specific rigid and extreme evaluations that can generate emotional disturbances.

 Integrating the two models